meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step7.md

 Add a few more pumps and observe how it affects the error budget of the new SLO.

-Note: You may have noticed that we are using a gauge metric to represent the latency for this example: `trace.flask.request.duration.by.resource_service.99p` and we used a monitor to find out the percentage of the time that this gauge is under our SLO threshold.
+Note: You may have noticed that we are using a gauge metric to represent the latency for this example: `trace.flask.request.duration.by.resource_service.99p` and we used a monitor to find out the percentage of the time that this gauge is under our threshold.
 While this works, it can be a bit hard to grasp.
 Whether you use monitors or latency as bucketed counters, you should select whatever works better for your requirements.